lieselty/RNA_seq_course/README.md

 # DE Toxoplasma - rna-seq course
-In this repository, you will find all the code to reproduce my analysis based on the reads from Singhania *et al.* (2019).
+In this repository, you will find all the code to reproduce my analysis based on the reads from [Singhania *et al.* (2019)](https://www.nature.com/articles/s41467-019-10601-6).
+Only lung and blood tissues from Wild Type and Toxoplasma were used.
 ## Steps
 ### Qualtiy check
 First use fastQC to assess the quality of the reads: [01_QC](01_QC.sh) to create the fastqc reports, and then use MultiQC to have all your fastqc in one report: [01_1MultiQC](01_1MultiQC.sh).